 To enter a Pilates class you need to attend a physiotherapy assessment first.
 You book this as you would a standard physiotherapy session and it should take a half and hour.
 During this assessment your physiotherapist will get your history and goals.
 They will then conduct an objective assessment to further investigate any pre-existing injuries, tightness, weakness, muscle imbalance etc. They will also need to look at your current level of “core function” by assessing your ability to activate the correct muscles in the correct sequence, and measuring your current level of strength.
 This is also an opportunity for them to teach you how to activate correctly if required.
 Extended sessions are preferred by our Physios to give them the time to appropriately assess you and come up with your program.
 If you have been seeing your physio clinically, they may just request a half hour to get an assessment done as they are already familiar with your body and condition/complaint.

-Current Pilates and Class Timetable
+Current Class Timetable

 Pre/Post Natal Pilates